alexisakira/alexisakira.github.io/_misc/latex.md

 ## `biblatex`

 I find `biblatex` to be the most convenient way to compile a bibliography because there is so much freedom in customization.
-For writing economics papers, below is my format.
+Below is my format for writing economics papers.

 ````
 \usepackage[style=ext-authoryear-comp,